 Top 10 Reasons to Upgrade Your Airplane’s Avionics

 When flying your valuable aircraft with even more valuable lives aboard, how much do you depend on your avionics system for a safe, stress-free flight?
-Likely, you depend heavily on systems that adequately manage communications, navigation and display to guide you safely through the air.
+Likely, you depend heavily on systems that adequately manage communications, navigation, and display to guide you safely through the air.
 Because everything ages, avionics upgrades are inevitable and can help add safety, reliability, and peace of mind to your next flight.

 When is the right time to upgrade your airplane’s avionics?

-According to Hudnall, as technology improves and avionics systems get better, aircraft owners need to look at what’s out there and weigh the improvements with the investment cost.
+As technology improves and avionics systems get better, aircraft owners need to look at what’s out there and weigh the improvements with the investment cost.
 Here are the top 10 reasons to upgrade your airplane’s avionics system with new, modern technology:

 1. Boost aircraft safety and reliability